 When it comes to inflammation, there are often SO many contributing factors.
 Our bodies can become increasingly sensitive to various foods that are often touted as ‘miracle foods’.
 The message here is that while these foods definitely have amazing properties, too much of anything can have the opposite effect and for whatever reason, season or lifetime, they might not be ideal for you.

 If you’re in a state of inflammation and that your body is under stress then addressing your diet and doing a few gentle experiments to test various modifications to your food mix, is just one way to reduce symptoms.
 We discuss diet in great detail as part of the Inflammation Ninja On-demand eCourse.
 But for now, consider how you may be affected by some of the food groups we’ve listed below.

-Nuts are super nutritious but can be highly inflammatory for anyone suffering from IBS like symptoms and autoimmune conditions like Crohn’s and colitis.
+Nuts are super nutritious but can be highly inflammatory for anyone suffering from FODMAP sensitivity/ IBS like symptoms and autoimmune conditions like Crohn’s and colitis.
 Why so?
 Nuts (specifically raw nuts) contain moderate levels of phytic acid and enzyme inhibitors.
 These are nature’s way of ensuring the nuts can pass through the digestive system of an animal and still find their way back to the soil to continue to grow – clever plants, hey?
 The main issue with phytates is that when they are ingested through nuts and seeds they can bind to dietary minerals in the body, slow absorption of nutrients and cause gas and bloating.

 To reduce the anti-nutrient effects of phytic acid in nuts, try the following:

 - Soak nuts overnight with some vinegar or Greek yoghurt and then bake in the oven at the lowest temperature (60-80 degrees Celsius is ideal) for 10-12 hours.
 This deactivates the anti-nutrients in the skin and makes the nuts more digestible and bioavailable.

 - Soak nuts overnight with a dash of apple cider vinegar or greek yoghurt and then rinse thoroughly.
 Blitz with filtered water and strain to make nut milk.